Home

 TOP OF PAGE

-ARTICLE VII—OVERTIME
+ARTICLE 7—OVERTIME

 7.0 Time and one—half shall be paid in each of the following instances, and each instance shall not be dependent upon any other instance: